aws/serverless-application-model/examples/2016-10-31/api_lambda_request_auth/README.md

 aws cloudformation deploy --template-file ./template.packaged.yaml --stack-name sam-example-api-lambda-request-auth --capabilities CAPABILITY_IAM
 ```

-Invoke the API's root endpoint `/` without an `auth` query string to see the API respond with a 200.
+Invoke the API's root endpoint `/` without an `auth` query string to see the API respond with a 200 (assuming you followed the optional step above).
 In the SAM template, we explicitly state `Authorizer: NONE` to make this a public/open endpoint (the Authorizer Lambda Function is not invoked).

 ```bash
 api_url=$(aws cloudformation describe-stacks --stack-name sam-example-api-lambda-request-auth --query 'Stacks[].Outputs[?OutputKey==`ApiURL`].OutputValue' --output text)